accrrsd/Quark-ancient-tomes-patch/README.txt

 #### ✅ The Solution

 This mod removes that restriction completely.
-Now, each Ancient Tome you apply increases the enchantment by one level, allowing for true progression.<br>
+Now, each Ancient Tome you apply increases the enchantment by one level, allowing for true progression.

 Want Sharpness X?
 Collect enough tomes and you can get there!
 This creates a satisfying long-term goal and makes every Ancient Tome you find feel valuable.

 #### ⚙️ Fully Configurable